 This concept has haunted my mind for many months and I finally got the opportunity to experiment with this on a flat beach in Holbox, Mexico.
 I used the same 300mm lens but this time I added a Canon EF 1.4x extender, giving me a 420mm focal length.
 And what a difference!

 These pictures are quite easy to create as long as you can get enough distance from your subject and be on the same level.

 I’ve been lucky enough to experiment in different environments and come up with interesting visuals, including a few in the sand dunes.
-This one was created near Dubai using the same 300mm and 1.4x extender combo:
+This image below was created near Dubai using the same 300mm and 1.4x extender combo.